-The team’s view is that scenario 1 is the single most likely, and the resulting market environment could be an opportunity for ultra-short bonds.
+In scenario one, in particular, the resulting market environment could be an opportunity for ultra-short bonds.

 1 The fund is not a money market fund and is not subject to the liquidity requirements and investment and credit quality restrictions applicable to money market funds.
 There can be no guarantee that the fund will generate higher returns than money market funds.

 Investors should consider the investment objectives, risks, charges, and expenses of an ETF carefully before investing.
 To obtain a prospectus, or summary prospectus, if available, that contains this and other information about an ETF, contact your financial professional or visit im.bnymellon.com/etf.
 Read the prospectus carefully before investing.

 ETF shares are listed on an exchange, and shares are generally purchased and sold in the secondary market at market price.
 At times, the market price may be at a premium or discount to the ETFs per share NAV.
 In addition, ETFs are subject to the risk that an active trading market for an ETF’s shares may not develop or be maintained.
 Buying or selling ETF shares on an exchange may require the payment of brokerage commissions.